sosuisen/jukdoc-ee/README.md

   - Jukdoc includes the AssistantService class, which provides a chat service, and the EmbeddingSearchService class, which offers search services using the EmbeddingStore.
   - These services are made accessible to the application logic through CDI Producers.
   - The management of OpenAI API models is handled by this package.
+  - The `VectorStoreLoader` class loads pre-trained AI data, serialized as JSON files, into the `InMemoryEmbeddingStore`.

 ### net.sosuisen.controller